apostrophecms/uploadfs/README.md

 ## Changelog

+### CHANGES IN 1.14.0

+* gzip content encoding for S3.
+When using `copyIn` to copy a file of a suitable type into S3, it will be gzipped and the appropriate content encoding will be set so that browsers automatically do the right thing when they download it.
+Similarly, the `copyOut` implementation for S3 now transparently supports downloading the original, uncompressed content from S3.
+The standard web image formats and zipfiles are not double-compressed because the benefit is minimal, so the CPU impact on phones is not justified in this case.

 ### CHANGES IN 1.13.1

 * Depend on GCS 4.x to address npm audit warning.
 There appear to be no relevant breaking API changes in GCS.